 - if stain is dry, use one drop of distilled water on the swab

-3. Allow to air dry before packaging
+3. Allow to air dry before packaging - preferably with no dilution

 4. Carefully label & seal (date, time, initials).